ms/buildtogether.tech/src/tooling.md

     one like <span i="Python">Python</span> doesn't require them, though you can add them if you want, while <span i="TypeScript">TypeScript</span> adds types as a layer on top of <span i="JavaScript">JavaScript</span>.
-    <cite>Endrikat2014</cite> found that declaring types does add complexity to
-    programs, but it pays off fairly quickly by acting as documentation and by making <span g="auto_completion" i="auto-completion">auto-completion</span>
+    [% b Endrikat2014 %] found that declaring types does add complexity to programs, but it pays off fairly quickly by acting as documentation and by making <span g="auto_completion" i="auto-completion">auto-completion</span>
     more accurate.